kokufu/Barenote/README.md

 ## Usage
-First of all, prepare the envirionment according to your usage.
+First of all, prepare the environment according to your usage.
 How to prepare is described below.

 After the preparation,
 what you have to do is just insert a tag whose class name is `barenote` to make a footnote as follows.